 When Fracking Came to Town: In Conversation with Eliza Griswold

 Amity and Prosperity centres on the story of Stacey Haney, a single mother of two living on a family farm in southern Washington County.
 She sees the fanfare around fracking and decides to lease the gas rights under her land to to help pay for some much-needed upgrades around the farm.
-She’s also worried that if she doesn’t lease to the gas company, a coal company will undermine her land anyway.
-Haney starts to regret her decision, however, once her happy, athletic teenage son, Harley, begins suffering from an unexplained illness, and several of her farm animals die.
-Alarmed by her children’s illnesses, Haney joins with neighbours and a committed husband-and-wife legal team to investigate what’s really in the water and air.
-Against local opposition, Haney and her allies doggedly pursue their case in court and begin to expose the damage that’s being done to the land her family has lived on for centuries.
+Haney starts to regret her decision when her athletic teenage son, Harley, begins suffering from an unexplained illness, and several of her farm animals die and joins with neighbours and a husband-and-wife legal team to investigate what’s really in the water and air, eventually exposing the damage that’s being done to the land her family has lived on for centuries.

 Griswold traveled to the region 37 times over seven years as she worked on the book, finding plenty to write about in southwestern Pennsylvania, from community quarrels to years-long legal battles that had state-wide implications.
 A poet-turned-journalist and contributing writer for The New Yorker, she continues to cover environmental issues related to the oil and gas boom.